HomeDev GuideAPI Reference

 var feedService = ServiceLocator.Current.GetInstance<IFeedService>();

-When the feature is installed to a non-Optimizely CMS site, you can get an instance of a service from the default factory class provided within the package.
+When the feature is installed on a non-Optimizely CMS site, you can get an instance of a service from the default factory class provided within the package.

 Example: